sangavi2020/Repositor/README.md

    I AM A FRONT END DEVELOPER

-   INTERESTS IN CREATION OF LOGO & UI/UX FOR AN APP AND WEBSITE
+   INTERESTS IN CREATION OF LOGO & UI/UX  DESIGN FOR AN APP AND WEBSITE

+  LEARNING FOR BACK END DEVELOPER

    GOT A CERTIFICATE IN CISCO